 When you work with The Wallace Firm, you don’t have to worry about whether or not you can afford first-rate legal assistance.
 We’re handling these cases on a contingency fee basis, which requires no hourly fee and no retainer.
 If there is no recovery on the claim, there is no fee owed and we will advance all costs, which are only reimbursable if there is a recovery.

 Every case is unique, so when you receive a free case evaluation from us, we’ll review your business insurance policy to figure out the best way to move forward based on your exact needs.
-Contact us today for your free evaluation.
+Contact one of our business interruption attorneys today for your free evaluation.